caerbannogwhite/cables-routing-optimization/README.md

 # Wind Farm Cables Routing Optimization

-We developed this project for the Operations Research 2 course.
+We developed this project for the *Operational Research 2* course.

 The software consists of a solver for finding a minimum cost interconnection between all the turbines of a given wind farm, respecting the specific design constraints.

-The software implements several approaches that work with the Mixed Integer Linear Programming (MILP) solver CPLEX.
+This project implements several approaches that work with the **Mixed-Integer Linear Programming** (MILP) solver CPLEX.
 Alternatively, we implement two heuristic solvers that can run independently from the CPLEX library.

 The original article we utilised to set up this project can be found [here](https://orbit.dtu.dk/en/publications/optimizing-wind-farm-cable-routing-considering-power-losses-2).
+The results obtained are described in this [report](https://github.com/caerbannogwhite/WindFarmCablesRoutingOptimization/blob/master/report/report.pdf).

 The software requires [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) and the [Boost](https://www.boost.org/) library.
-Once you have installed them in your computer, you can change the `CPLEX_HOME` and the `BOOST_HOME` variables in `Makefile`.
+Once you have installed them in your computer, you should change the `CPLEX_HOME` and the `BOOST_HOME` variables in `Makefile`.
 If `Makefile` is not able to locate `CPLEX_HOME` correctly, then it will produce only one executable file (`wfsolver_heur`).
 Otherwise, it will also produce the `wfsolver_cpx` executable.

 Here are some images of the connections computed by our solver.